josephwecker/udon-c/docs/DECIDED.md

 See undecided for other stuff...

-## LABELS
-anything-up-to-a-whitespace-character-or-pipe
-(same, but nested parenthasese (honored) and now spaces allowed)

-(this is all |(part of a) :single (label))  # unknown: allow embedded? maybe at least !{...}?

-(I'll probably call these "SimpleValues" or something in the future and have it be a superset/subset of other scalar data types?)

 ## ATTRIBUTES
 all ':' attributes are "simple" - label for key & label for value [called into